Physical Therapist Assistant

 - Should a student need one or move developmental or introductory courses based on placement scores, the needed classes would have to be completed prior to entry into the initial academic term for the PTA program.
 If not completed prior to the initial academic term, the student would not be eligible to proceed into the PTA program, but would be eligible to reapply for the following year.

-If completed in high school, the course must be no more than 3 years old
+If this course is completed in high school, the course must be no more than 3 years old from the time the course was taken to the time of application for the PTA Program.

 - May include Biology, Physics, Chemistry, or Anatomy and Physiology